Thomas Cooper (bishop): Works

 Cooper's literary career began in 1548, when he compiled, or rather edited, Bibliotheca Eliotae, a Latin dictionary by Sir Thomas Elyot.
 In 1549 he published a continuation of Thomas Lanquet's Chronicle of the World.
 This work, known as Cooper's Chronicle, covers the period from AD 17 to the time of its writing.
 Following Robert Crowley's 1559 altered and updated version of the Chronicle which Cooper denounced, he issued an expanded and updated version in 1560 and 1565 that removed or altered most but not all of Crowley's changes and additions.
 In 1565 appeared the first edition of his greatest work, Thesaurus Linguae Romanae et Britannicae, and this was followed by three other editions.

 John Aubrey in "Brief lives", gave the following glimpse into the creation of this dictionary:

 Dr. Edward Davenant told me that this learned man had a shrew to his wife, who was irreconcileably angrie with him for sitting-up late at night so, compileing his Dictionarie, (Thesaurus linguae Romanae et Britannicae, Londini, 1584; dedicated to Robert Dudley, earl of Leicester, and Chancellor of Oxford).
 When he had halfe-donne it, she had the opportunity to gett into his studie, tooke all his paines out in her lap, and threw it into the fire, and burnt it.
 Well, for all that, that good man had so great a zeale for the advancement of learning, that he began it again, and went through with it to that perfection that he hath left it to us, a most usefull worke.

 William Shakespeare is believed to have used Cooper's Thesaurus in the creation of his many poems and plays.
 (Evidence of this comes from a close statistical inspection of Shakespeare's word usage.)

 Cooper's Admonition against Martin Marprelate was reprinted in 1847, and his Answer in Defence of the Truth against the Apology of Private Mass in 1850.
+(This latter work was answered by the Jesuit controversialist Fr.
+John Rastell in 1565.)